ellatom/Covid19_Repo/README.md

 <li>After a country is chosen a statistics is displayed :
   total cases, new cases, total deaths, new deaths, total recovered, in critical condition</li>
   </ul>

+  <p> download extension Moesif CORS and turn on to see data.